wp-plugins/flowplayer5/readme.txt

 * Post editor extension to easily post a video together with your WordPress post or page
 * Skin selection with three default Flowplayer skins: Minimalist, Functional and Playful
 * Show your video in any desired player size
-* Playback options: autoPlay, loop
+* Playback options: autoPlay, loop                                                      f
 * Include a [splash image](http://flowplayer.org/docs/index.html#splash) for your video
 * Subtitles support
 * Google Analytics support for tracking video audience and traffic